alice-i-cecile/bevy-temp-rfc/rfc/ui-building-blocks.md

 ## Unresolved questions

 1. Can / should we use trait queries to reduce the boilerplate involved in adding new style parameters?
-2. Which approach to storing original style parameter values should we use?
+2. Does the `#[style_param]` magic work?
+Particularly with derive macros.
+3. Should we just use two generics in `add_style`, `propagate_style` and `maintain_style` and spare the macro magic?
+4. Do we want to wait for `min_relations` to get a cleaner solution?

 ## Future work

 Eventually, we can use the `Widget` and `Style` marker components to enforce appropriate `Entity` pointers in both engine and user code using [kinded entities](https://github.com/bevyengine/bevy/issues/1634).

-Following the introduction of [archetype invariants](TODO: LINK), an archetype invariant should be added as part of `add_style`, which ensures that `Base` and `Final` variants of each component always coexist.
+Following the introduction of [archetype invariants](TODO: LINK), an archetype invariant should be added as part of `add_style`, which ensures that `Base` and `Final` variants of each component always coexist on `Widget` entities.

 `Styles` with [relations](TODO: LINK) instead of `Vec<Entity>`.

-More advanced user stories?
+As alternative to the mildly cursed `#[style_param]` solution, we could use [relations](TODO: LINK) to duplicate the data.
+The base version of the style parameter data will be a relation with a target of a unique dummy entity, whose identity is stored in a resource.
+Then, the final version of the data is a vanilla component (a relation with no target) of the same type, allowing end users to query for style parameter components directly to receive the current value after all styles have been applied.

 Finally, in order to fully move forward on the second rendition of `bevy_ui`, we also need to solve the following other UI focus areas: